top of page

 When someone or something perplexes, it leaves a person puzzled, unsure, or unable to comprehend a situation, concept, or problem.
 The verb conveys a sense of mental complexity or intricacy that challenges understanding or resolution.
 It implies a state of confusion or being at a loss for a clear or straightforward solution.
 Something or someone that perplexes may be enigmatic, contradictory, or difficult to decipher, leading to a sense of frustration or perplexity.
 It can occur in various contexts, such as facing a perplexing riddle, encountering a complex puzzle, or trying to make sense of an intricate issue.
 To perplex is to create a state of mental disarray or uncertainty, prompting individuals to engage in deeper reflection, analysis, or exploration in an attempt to unravel the perplexing matter at hand.

-Example sentences of perplex
+Example sentences containing perplex

 1. The magician's tricks never fail to perplex the audience.